What to look out for in the UEFA Europa Conference League semi-final second legs | UEFA Europa Conference League

 The Eden Arena in Prague, Czechia, has been selected to host this season's Europa Conference League final on 7 June 2023.

-The 2013 UEFA Super Cup took place at the Eden Arena, with Bayern defeating Chelsea 5-4 on penalties following a 2-2 draw over 120 minutes, and a showpiece game also went the distance two years later in the 2015 Under-21 EURO final, Sweden seeing off Portugal 4-3 on spot kicks.
+The 2013 UEFA Super Cup took place at the Eden Arena, with Bayern defeating Chelsea 5-4 on penalties following a 2-2 draw over 120 minutes.
+Another showpiece game then went the distance there two years later in the 2015 Under-21 EURO final, when Sweden saw off Portugal 4-3 on spot kicks.